 Are Requirements Different from State to State?

-Over 75% of states require licenses to work as radiologic technologists.
+of states require licenses to work as radiologic technologists.
 Some necessitate certification from the ARRT to consider giving you a state license.
 ARRT does administer some state licensing exams so that you could take both from the same resource.

 Skill Sets Required to Become a Radiology Technician